aoxolotl/objdet_action/README.md

           fileId: ${{ event.fileId }}
           name: ${{ event.fileName }}

-      - name: Predict BBoxes
+      - name: Predict BoundingBox
         action: aoxolotl/objdet_action@latest
         inputs:
           # Download file path from the previous action.
           imagePath: ${{ variable.path }}

+          # Get the file id from action input
+          fileId: ${{ event.fileId }}
-          # Get the 4 points the user clicked
+          # Get the 2 points the user clicked
-          points: ${{ event.flowData.points }}
+          # points: ${{ event.flowData.points }}

-          # Annotation created by the four points
+          # Annotation created by the four points.
+We will insert the
+          # bounding box into this annotation
           annotationId: ${{ event.annotationId }}
 ```